joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 ## Create a new namespace for your {{site.data.keyword.blockchainfull_notm}} Platform deployment
 {: #deploy-k8-namespace-firewall}

-After you connect to your cluster, create a new namespace for your deployment of the {{site.data.keyword.blockchainfull_notm}} Platform.
+Next, you need to create a second project for your deployment of the {{site.data.keyword.blockchainfull_notm}} Platform.
 You can create a namespace by using the kubectl CLI.
 The namespace needs to be created by a cluster administrator.

 If you are using the CLI, create a new namespace by the following command:
 ```